 Advertisers should consider whether a free entry route is of a size and form that is readily found, equitable, understood and used by consumers.
 It should be genuine and realistic and promoters should not discriminate against those who enter using the free-entry route.
 Again, we advise that promotors seek legal advice to ensure the presentation and mechanism of any free entry route is sufficient.

 In 2017 the ASA investigated whether an ad for a prize draw which participants could buy tickets to enter made the free entry route sufficiently clear.
 The ad separated the instructions for entering for free by post from the links to where participants could buy tickets.
 The links were followed by the text "WHAT ARE YOU WAITING FOR?
 LET'S GET STARTED WITH THE COMPETITION"; with a prominent visual device showing the text "BUY TICKETS" across two paper tickets.
 The ASA considered that participants could easily miss the free entry route and that therefore, it was not sufficiently prominent (HMV Competitions, 11 April 2018).
 See also Omaze Inc, 07 October 2020.
 (These rulings also concerns property being offered as a prize, and promotions which do so are likely to be subject to legislation.
-Advertisers should read the AOL on ‘Win a house’ promotions and seek legal advice before offering property as a prize)).
+Advertisers should read the AOL on ‘Win a house’ promotions and seek legal advice before offering property as a prize).

 Currently, in Northern Ireland, prize promoters are still subject to the Betting, Gaming, Lotteries and Amusements (Northern Ireland) Order 1985 (as amended), and offering consumers a NPN route may be commonplace.
 Promoters should obtain legal advice if running promotions in Northern Ireland to determine how to run their promotion legally.

 Promoters should not confuse entry routes and claiming routes, and promotions should never have a cost to claim (Rule 8.21.1).
 The ASA has upheld multiple complaints against an ad for a promotion because it required consumers to ring a premium rate service to claim an award, which was a breach of Code rule 8.21.1 (Churchcastle Ltd t/a Spencer & Mayfair 2011, 20 February 2013).